slc1/php-docker/README.md

 I have used https://github.com/mlocati/docker-php-extension-installer has been a great to get extensions installed.
 There are a couple that are not using it because they are not currently supported.

+## Add new versions

+To add dockerfiles for new PHP versions edit the `update.sh` file and run it, all the other files are generated automatically.